-We recently went to Disney and we found that sometimes the lines were just way too long to wait (like waiting two hours to see Elsa.)
+We recently went to Disney world & shared many tips and we found that sometimes the lines were just way too long to wait (like waiting two hours to see Elsa.
+Even Downtown Disney was busy!)
+We then found that Disneyland in Los Angeles was no different, so we wanted to share some suggestions of what to do at Disneyland when it is busy.

 These ideas for what to do in Disney when the lines are too long are helpful.
-Here are 21 secret things to do in Disneyland when it is crazy-crowded, like during Disneyland Diamond Celebration!
-(Thanks to Carissa Houston – a Disneyland regular, for sharing her family’s favorite tips)
+Here are 21 secret things to do in Disneyland when it is crazy-crowded.

 “Our family has visited Disneyland more than 150 times in 8 years!
-It was during some of the more crowded times that we found our favorite parts of Disney (that aren’t rides!)
+Some of our trips were during the more crowded times, like spring break, but it gave us the chance to find our favorite parts of Disney (that aren’t rides!)
 If you only focus on hitting the rides, you may forget to stop to smell the roses — and of course at Disneyland, they’re in the shape of Mickey Mouse’s head!

 Without further ado… 21 things to do in place of standing in lines: